DEFRA/permit-poc/docs/topics/flow-map-review.md

 ## Documentation and Commenting

-For a POC, there are some well written i[documents to describe the "flow engine"](../technical/journey-flow.md) (the mechanism for describing how one screen leads to the next).
+For a POC, there are some well written [documents to describe the "flow engine"](../technical/journey-flow.md) (the mechanism for describing how one screen leads to the next).